lozarcher/KingstonPound/readme.md

 ## Debugging
 The easiest way is to run `react-native log-android` or `react-native log-ios`.
 These commands simply print the logs in the console.
 For android errors, `adb logcat *:E` and `adb logcat *:F` are occasionally useful, but not in the general case.
 Check the [wiki](https://github.com/ScottLogic/BristolPound/wiki) for more tips

+### Crash Reports ###
+* The app has integrated Crashlytics with Fabric for both Android and iOS, which register all app crashes
+* In order to get access to the Fabric organisation and see the crash reports, email gginghina@scottlogic.com

 ### Chrome remote debug
 * For an android device, shake the phone to open developer options.
 For the emulator __ctrl+m__ while there is no modal dialog open.
 * For iPhone emulator, press windows-d to get developer options